-We have worked with organisations including The Royal Society and the Royal College of Pathologists, as well as STEM professionals who support our events and programmes including the Manchester Science Festival and our Tomorrow’s World events.
+We work with organisations including The Royal Society and The Royal College of Pathologists, as well as STEM and industry professionals who support our events and programmes including the Manchester Science Festival and our Tomorrow’s World events.

 Academy training locations

-We also deliver training across our other Science Museum Group sites, and in other locations and venues across the UK and internationally.
+We deliver training online and in-person across our Science Museum Group sites, at the Science Museum, London, Science and Industry Museum, Manchester, National Railway Museum, York and in other locations and venues across the UK and internationally.

-By working with other organisations in the STEM engagement community, we can help to bring wider benefits to more diverse audiences.
+Through working with other organisations across the STEM engagement community, we are stronger together and can help to bring wider benefits to more diverse audiences.

 Science Capital in Practice Programme

-The Science Museum Group offers consultancy services to museums and science centres both in the UK and internationally.
+The Science Museum Group offers consultancy and training services to museums and science centres both in the UK and internationally.